ItachiUchihaVictor/Distance-Oracle-on-Terrain-Surface/README.md

 # Distance-Oracle-on-Terrain-Surface

-Please find our most updated implementations of this algorithm (SE-Oracle) in this repository:
+Please find our most updated implementation of this algorithm (SE-Oracle) in the repository:

 https://github.com/ItakEjgo/weighted_distance_oracle